-From January 1, 2018 to May 31, 2018, the Company has continued to incur operating losses and negative cash flow from operating and investing activities.
-The Company raised \$1,250,000 in gross proceeds pursuant to a pending private placement of its common stock initiated in the first quarter of 2018.
 During May 2018, the Company borrowed a total of \$663,000 from the CEO of the Company in order to continue to fund operations.
 The loan is evidenced by a promissory note payable upon demand with interest at the minimum applicable federal rate, which is approximately 2.34 percent.
-However, the Company's cash balance at May 31, 2018 is approximately \$47,000.

-On June 6, 2018, the Company repaid \$50,000 of the amount borrowed from the CEO in May and the Company borrowed \$121,000 from the CEO on a new promissory note payable upon demand with interest at the minimum applicable rate which is approximately 2.34 percent.
+On June 6, 2018, the Company repaid \$63,000 of the amount borrowed from the CEO in May and the Company borrowed \$121,000 from the CEO on a new promissory note payable upon demand with interest at the minimum applicable rate which is approximately 2.34 percent.

-On June 6, 2018, the Company entered into a Securities Purchase Agreement (the "Purchase Agreement") with L2 Capital, LLC ("L2"), pursuant to which L2 purchased from the Company a Promissory Note (the "Note"), issuable in tranches, in the aggregate principal amount of \$1,681,668 for an aggregate purchase price of \$1,500,000 (the "Consideration").
-The initial tranche of \$570,555.72 (which includes \$15,000 of L2's legal expenses), for an aggregate purchase price of \$500,000, was issued by the Company to L2 on June 11, 2018 when the proceeds were received by the Company.
-In addition, on the date hereof, the Company issued a warrant to L2 (the "Warrant"), exercisable for approximately 216,120 shares of the Company's Common Stock, provided, that at the time of L2's funding of each additional tranche under the Note, if any, the number of shares issuable under the Warrant shall increase by the quotient of 50% of the face value of the respective tranche and 110% multiplied by the VWAP of the Company's Common Stock on the trading day immediately prior to the funding date of the respective tranche.
+On June 6, 2018, the Company entered into a Securities Purchase Agreement (the "Purchase Agreement") with L2 Capital, LLC ("L2"), pursuant to which L2 purchased from the Company a Promissory Note (the "Note"), issuable in tranches, in the aggregate principal amount of \$1,126,112 for an aggregate purchase price of \$1,000,000 (the "Consideration").
+The initial tranche of \$570,556 (which includes \$15,000 of L2's legal expenses), for an aggregate purchase price of \$500,000, was issued by the Company to L2 on June 11, 2018 when the proceeds were received by the Company.
+The second tranche of \$555,556, for an aggregate purchase price of \$500,000, was issued by the Company to L2 on June 15, 2018 when the proceeds were received by the Company.
+In addition, on the dates thereof, the Company issued warrants to L2 (the "Warrants"), related to each tranche exercisable for approximately 216,120 and 238,934 shares of the Company's Common Stock, provided, that at the time of L2's funding of each additional tranche under the Note, if any, the number of shares issuable under the Warrant shall increase by the quotient of 50% of the face value of the respective tranche and 110% multiplied by the volume weighted average price ("VWAP") of the Company's Common Stock on the trading day immediately prior to the funding date of the respective tranche.
 The Warrant is exercisable for a period of five years at an exercise price equal to 110% of the VWAP of the Company's Common Stock on the trading day immediately prior to the funding date of the respective tranche, subject to customary anti-dilution adjustments, and may, in the event there is no effective registration statement covering the re-sale of the warrant shares, be exercised on a cashless basis.